Curled Dock, Curly Dock, Narrow Dock, Sour Dock, Yellow Dock

 Rumex crispus L. is the correct and accepted scientific name for Curled Dock.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 194 species in the Rumex genus (as of 6-10-20 when I am updating this page).
-The genus is a member of the Polygonaceae Family with a total of 55 genera.
-Those numbers could change periodically as updates are made.
+Plants of the World Online lists 194 species in the Rumex genus (as of 5-22-21 when I last updated this page).
+The genus is a member of the plant family Polygonaceae with a total of 55 genera.
+Those numbers could change periodically as updates are made by POWO.

-The distribution map for Rumex crispus above is from Plants of the World Online.
+The distribution map for Rumex crispus above is from Plants of the World Online and includes the species and all the subspecies.
 Areas in green are where the species is native and purple where it has been introduced.
+You can click on the link then go to the subspecies own pages.
 The map on the USDA Plants Database for North America is similar.
-It also includes Pennsylvania in the U.S.A. and Newfoundland in Canada that POWO doesn’t show yet.

-Most information online says Rumex crispus grows to about 3 feet tall but the plant most of these photos are from grew to a little over 5 feet.
+Most information online says Rumex crispus grows to about 3 feet tall but the plant these photos are from grew to a little over 5 feet.

 Generally, Rumex crispus is usually unbranched except toward the top where the flowers appear.
 This particular plant had several stems coming from the base of the plant.
 Stems are hairless and ribbed.